Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Introduction

 } \end{remark} \begin{remark} \emph{The above theorem holds under certain positivity assumptions on $\mu\alpha - p\beta$ being $(p+1)$-modified K\"ahler.
-While we do expect that these statements can be improved in general, some hypotheses on these classes are necessary, and the statement $1)$ is sharp at least on threefolds: Indeed, it suffices to consider the blow up $\mathbb{P}^3$ at a point, where the exceptional divisor $E$ contains infinitely many lines that, depending on the classes $\alpha,\beta$ considered, may all be destabilizing.
-However, as long as $\mu_{\alpha,\beta}\alpha - 2\beta$ is assumed to be big, the above theorem prohibits these lines from being destabilizing at semistability, and one may verify by direct computation that as we pass from the stable to the unstable locus only $E$ itself will in fact destabilize.
-Interestingly, if we drop the bigness hypothesis on $\mu_{\alpha,\beta}\alpha - 2\beta$ there may be infinitely many destabilizers (see Example \ref{Subsection ex}).
-In this sense, Main Theorem \ref{main thm 1 intro} $1)$ is sharp.
-See also Example \ref{Subsection ex Cutkosky} and Section \ref{Subsection optimal dest Jstab} for a discussion in the higher dimensional case.} \end{remark}
+While we do expect that these statements can be improved in general, some positivity hypotheses for these classes are necessary: Indeed, it suffices to consider the blowup of $\mathbb{P}^n$ at a point, where the exceptional divisor $E$ contains infinitely many $(n-2)$-dimensional linear hyperplanes that, depending on the classes $\alpha,\beta$ considered, may all be destabilising.
+However, as long as $\mu_{\alpha,\beta}\alpha - 2\beta$ is big (and $n=3$), the above theorem prohibits these lines from being destabilising at semistability, and one may verify by direct computation that as we pass from the stable to the unstable locus only $E$ itself will in fact destabilise.
+Interestingly, if we drop the hypothesis that $\mu_{\alpha,\beta}\alpha - (n-2)\beta$ is $(n-1)$-modified K\"ahler, there may be infinitely many destabilisers (see Example \ref{Subsection ex}).
+See also Example \ref{Subsection ex Cutkosky} and Section \ref{Subsection optimal dest Jstab}.} \end{remark}

 We now discuss several applications of the above theorem, that serve as key motivation for this paper.
 First, it provides an improvement to results of Gao Chen \cite{GaoChen} and Datar-Pingali \cite{DatarPingali}, Song \cite{Song}, and takes steps toward a more effective testing of solvability of the J-equation.
-That solvability implies stability in this context is known from \cite{CollinsGabor}, and with our contribution it adds up to the following strengthening of \cite[Main theorem]{GaoChen}: \begin{theorem} Suppose we are in the setting of Main Theorem \ref{main thm 1 intro}.
-Then the J-equation is solvable on $(X,\alpha,\beta)$ if and only if for all the finitely many subvarieties $V_1, \dots, V_r$ with strictly positive generic Lelong number $\nu((\mu - (n - p + \epsilon)\lambda)\alpha - p\beta,V_r) > 0$, we have
+That solvability implies stability in this context is known from \cite{CollinsGabor}, and with our contribution it adds up to the following strengthening of \cite[Main theorem]{GaoChen}: \begin{theorem} \begin{enumerate} \item Suppose the hypotheses of Theorem \ref{main thm 1 intro} (2) hold.
+Then the J-equation is solvable on $(X,\alpha,\beta)$ if and only if for $V$ belonging to the following finite list: $S_1,\dots, S_r, C_1, \dots, C_\ell$, where the $S_i$ are the irreducible surface components of the non-Kähler locus of $\mu_{\alpha,\beta} \alpha - 2 \beta$ and $C_j$ are the irreducible components in the negative part of the Zariski decomposition of $(\mu_{\alpha,\beta}\alpha-\beta)\vert_{S_i}$ for $i = 1,\dots, r$. \item Suppose the hypotheses of Theorem \ref{main thm 1 intro} (3) hold.
+Then the J-equation is solvable on $(X,\alpha,\beta)$ if and only if for every one of the finitely many $p$-dimensional irreducible components $V$ of the non-Kähler locus of $\tau_p$, and all $p = 1,2,\dots,n-1$, we have